 For each Broadway show, there is only one official online (and phone sales) Broadway ticket seller that is approved to sell the face value Broadway Tickets.
 These ticket sellers are also able sell discounted tickets, provided you already have the discount code.
 Using this ticket seller for either services will result in a booking fee.

-By buying tickets in-person, at the box office, you can avoid paying any ticketing fees, that get a lot more expensive the more tickets you purchase.
-If you are buying just two tickets, then fees may be worth paying for the convenience of buying online ot over the phone, but for three tickets or more, then in-person at the box office is the right way to go.
+By buying tickets in-person, at the box office, you can avoid paying the ticketing fees.
+If you are buying just two tickets, then the fees are not going to be that high and it may be worth paying for the convenience of buying online (or over the phone).
+But for three tickets or more, then buying tickets in-person at the box office is going to be the right way to go.

 IN-PERSON Ticket Sales at the Theatre Box Office - No Fees and More Ticket Inventory

 Buying In person also allows you access to tickets that have not be advertised in those other mediums.
 There is a reason why Broadway ticket brokers only buy tickets this way.
-Another advantage of buying tickets directly at the box office is that you will have a physical ticket in hand, no need to pay for shipping.
+Another advantage of buying tickets directly at the box office is that you will have a physical ticket in hand, so no need to pay for shipping.

-The downside to buying tickets in-person means that you have to actually get to the theatre to complete the transaction, which is difficult for people who live outside the theatre district and impossible for out-of-towners.
+The downside to buying tickets in-person means that you have to actually get to the theatre to complete the transaction, which is difficult for people who live outside the theatre district and next to impossible for out-of-towners.

 PHONE or INTERNET Ticket Sales at TICKETMASTER or TELECHARGE (Online or phone)

-Telecharge, which is a smaller company (and more uniquely theater-oriented) currently handles the majority of Broadway ticket sales, but smaller theatre companies like The Roundabout Theatre Company is an exception - it does its own ticketing for Roundabout Broadway shows (which play at the American Airlines Theatre, Studio 54, and Henry Miller's Theatre).
+Telecharge, which is a smaller company (and more uniquely theater-oriented) currently handles the majority of Broadway ticket sales, but smaller theatre companies like The Roundabout Theatre Company are exceptions.
+They do their own ticketing for Roundabout Broadway shows (which play at the American Airlines Theatre, Studio 54, and Henry Miller's Theatre).